Aoun-Hussain/Drug-Discovery-Using-GAN/README.md

 # Drug-Discovery-Using-GAN

-The model implements a deep learning and reinforcement learning approaches.
+The model implements deep learning and reinforcement learning approaches.
 It integrates two different deep neural networks - generator and discriminator with reinforcement learning.
-These two models are trained seperately but are used jointly to generate novel targeted chemical libraries.
+These two models are trained separately but are used jointly to generate novel targeted chemical libraries.

 The model uses string representation of molecules by their simplified molecule-input line entry-system (SMILES).
 In this system, the generative model is used to produce novel chemically feasible molecules, that is, it plays a role of an agent, whereas the discriminative model (that predicts the properties of novel compounds) plays the role of a critic, which estimates the agent’s behavior by assigning a numerical reward (or penalty) to every generated molecule.